cdl-geneseo/geneseo-dictionary/R/Riot-Punch.md

 # Riot Punch

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Riot Punch

 Created by  Unknown User (gmm6), last modified by  Unknown User (cam37) on Nov 20, 2012

 (n.)
 An alcoholic beverage that consists of various liquors and Kool-Aid.
 The drink is said to induce riotous behavior.
 It is also known as &quot;Jungle Juice.&quot;  This is not specific to Geneseo.
 Similar definitions can be found in the Urban Dictionary.  &quot;I started punching people immediately after I downed that Riot Punch.&quot;  Martinelli, N-R, 2010.
 Obsolete Fall 2012.
 Montelli, N-R, 2012.